lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/model-construction.md

 operações matemáticas arbitrárias,
 não simplesmente depender de camadas de rede neural predefinidas.

-You might have noticed that until now, all of the operations in our networks have acted upon our network's activations and its parameters.
-Sometimes, however, we might want to incorporate terms that are neither the result of previous layers nor updatable parameters.
-We call these *constant parameters*.
-Say for example that we want a layer that calculates the function
-$f(\mathbf{x},\mathbf{w}) = c \cdot \mathbf{w}^\top \mathbf{x}$,
-where $\mathbf{x}$ is the input, $\mathbf{w}$ is our parameter, and $c$ is some specified constant that is not updated during optimization.
-So we implement a `FixedHiddenMLP` class as follows.

 Você deve ter notado que até agora, todas as operações em nossas redes agiram de acordo com as ativações de nossa rede